 Huge Clients Pay Your Bank Huge Fees

-If a bank did 1,000 deals per year and earned $50,000 per deal, service requirements would decline.
+If a bank did 1,000 deals per year and earned $50,000 per deal, the service requirements would decline.

 Unpredictable Work Demands

-When you work on an M&A deal, much of the work happens in the beginning (creating marketing materials, presentations, and financial projections) and at the end (negotiating the definitive agreement, arranging financing, resolving last-minute disagreements, etc.).
+When you work on an M&A deal, much of the work happens in the beginning (creating marketing materials, presentations, and financial projections) and at the end (negotiating the definitive agreement, arranging the financing, resolving last-minute disagreements, etc.).

 But in the middle of the process, random events, requests, and problems always come up.